 Positives of having Stormland on the VR market

-VR is still a nascent technology which is focalized only on gaming as of yet.
-Stormland can break grounds in the gaming tradition espoused by VR, as till date the biggest and best VR games have been streamlined and based on linear storytelling like in Wilson’s Heart, or Lone Echo, or straight up arcade games like Robo Recall.
+VR is still a nascent technology that is focused only on gaming.
+Stormland can break ground in the gaming tradition espoused by VR, as till date the biggest and best VR games have been streamlined and based on linear storytelling like in Wilson’s Heart, or Lone Echo, or straight up arcade games like Robo Recall.
 Stormland steps in as a prototype game that extends boundaries of VR gaming by inching closer to the likes of a big-budget studio game.
 Insomniac and Oculus hope that Stormland can redefine the medium.
 “This title is very important for us because it’s scratching an itch a lot of the community has, and that’s for a big open world to discover and play around in and play perpetually,” states Jason Rubin, the vice president of content at Oculus.
 “We think it will take us to the next level when it comes to VR software and start to attract consumers who might have been saying, ‘I’m really interested in VR,’ but wants something that scratches that itch.”

 Stormland has to negotiate the obstacles of marketability and sale to players as well the comfort quotient of players who are to experience the open world concept first hand.
 Questions about the duration of the game in single sessions, and VR fatigue are to be dealt with after the game goes out in the hands of the players.

 However, there’s a positive outlook to it all as Oculus believes that games like Stormland will break through the usual mould and meet expectations as well.
 As per Rubin, the right balance of pricing and game and entertainment options will help the medium of VR to reach to mainstream consumers in broad sweeps.
 “I believe we’re well on our way to the point where people say, ‘Okay, yep.
 This is the future of the medium.’”